 To sign up to attend one of our Woodland Webinars on Zoom please email the woodland team at firstname.lastname@example.org for further details.
 These short repeated sessions will run through the woodland concept designs and provide time for public feedback and questions.
 Please see details below and note places are subject to availability.

 |27 April 2021||12pm to 1pm||Zoom - Request details|

 |4 May 2021||12pm to 1pm||Zoom - Request details|

 |11 May 2021||12pm to 1pm||Zoom - Request details|

 Key to the successful delivery of the York Community Woodland will be the involvement of the local community in as many ways as possible: shaping the vision; giving views and ideas about what is important for people in the design, layout and features of the woodland; helping plant the trees; getting involved in looking after the woodland and using it as it matures.

-We are now planning a programme of community engagement and this will be announced shortly.
 So that you can be sure to be involved and kept up to date you can register your interest or contact the York Community Woodland project team using the details below.